 The Program consists of 19 required credits (DMD Biochemistry, DMD Physiology, GMS Prevention and Oral Health Promotion, and GMS Biomedical Information).
-DMD Biochemistry and Physiology are taught in a 50:50 live attendance-streaming format where 2 weeks a month, students attend classes in-person with dental students and 2 weeks students watch live streaming classes in our newly renovated streaming classroom.
-The remaining credits are fulfilled with electives as well as your research related to your thesis or capstone project.
-In the spring semester, you will be allowed to choose between DMD Pathology and Microbiology, and you will attend the class in-person.
-All DMD courses are recorded and live-streamed.
-GMS courses are not recorded or live streamed, and in person attendance is expected.
+DMD Biochemistry and Physiology are taught in a 50:50 live attendancestreaming format where 2 weeks a month, students attend classes in-person with dental students and 2 weeks students watch live streaming classes in our streaming classroom.
+The remaining credits are fulfilled with electives as well as your research related to your capstone (or thesis) project.
+In the spring semester, you will be allowed to choose between DMD Pathology and Microbiology, and you will attend class in-person.
+All DMD courses are recorded and fall classes are live-streamed.
+Not all GMS courses are recorded, none are live streamed, and in person attendance is expected.
 Up to 8 credits can be used towards a thesis, whereas the capstone is equivalent to 2 credits.
-Students completing the Capstone must enroll in an additional course(s) to meet the 32 credit MS requirement.
+All students must enroll in course(s) to meet the 32 credit MS requirement.